 So this means some middle and high school students enrolled in the American public school system will soon be required to study climate change as a scientific occurrence.
 About 40 U.S. states are expected to identify climate change as a man-made problem.
 Environmentalists are cheering, but unfortunately the issue is just as charged in the educational arena as the political one.

 “Climate change is not a political issue and climate change is not a debate.
 It is science,” Mario Molina, deputy director at the Alliance for Climate Education, told the Guardian.
 “It is strongly supported heavily researched science, and our hope is that teachers will not see this as a political issue or a political debate.”

 Unfortunately, some very vocal Americans do not consider climate change scientific.
 They see it as a controversial issue that shouldn’t be taught in schools.
-“It’s a shame that American school kids are being taught claims of certitude on an issue that continues to unravel before our eyes,” Marco Morano, communications director for Committee For A Constructive Tomorrow, told The Washington Examiner, while referencing studies that suggest global warming has nothing to do with human actions.
+“It’s a shame that American school kids are being taught claims of certitude on an issue that continues to unravel before our eyes,” Marco Morano, communications director for Committee For A Constructive Tomorrow, told The Washington Examiner, while referencing studies that suggest climate change has nothing to do with human actions.
 “To teach kids there’s a consensus… is a major disservice to children, and a disservice to education,” he added.